5 Steps You Should Take To Avoid Facilitating Tax Evasion

 This is especially important for third parties and customers, to ensure you are not conducting business with anyone who may be involved in tax evasion.
 This should be proportionate to the level of risk faced.
 In short, the higher the level of risk, the more information or due diligence is required.

 - Develop criteria, monitoring and screening processes to check customer tax compliance status.

 - Remember that tax evasion doesn't just apply to companies or customers with links to offshore tax havens - e.g. non-US financial institutions are also obliged to check the tax status of US citizens under FATCA.

 - There are new international standards (the OECD's Common Reporting Standard) designed to ensure tax transparency and help combat tax evasion.

-4. Make sure you and your employees can distinguish between tax evasion and tax avoidance
+Step 4: Make sure you and your employees can distinguish between tax evasion and tax avoidance

 Tax evasion.
 Tax avoidance.
 One is legal.
 One isn't.
 It's crucial that your company knows the difference.